xster/flutter-wiki/Bad-Builds.md

 This is a list of all the dev branch commits that are considered "bad" and should not be released to a more stable channel.
 See [[Bad Build Identification]] for details on how to identify builds that should be listed here.

+## v0.2.10 - v0.2.12

+* iOS release binary sizes are bloated with image encoding support.
+The fix required an API update to `Image.toByteData()`.
+Since the API containing the image encoding was immediately changed, we don't want to release the bad API. [#16537](https://github.com/flutter/flutter/issues/16537)

 ## v0.2.9

 * Android license status shows as "unknown" with certain Android SDK versions. [#16228](https://github.com/flutter/flutter/issues/16228)